NetSparkleUpdater/NetSparkle/README.md

  - Added support for appcast sidecar file which contains the DSA signature.
 Depends on the same rules (SecurityMode) like all other files.
  - Added support for DSA signatures of release note links.
 Depends on the same rules (SecurityMode) like all other files.
  - Added support for embedded release note.
- - Added support for relativ downloads and relativ external release notes.
+ - Added support for relative downloads and relative external release notes.
  - Added the possibility to show the form synchronized with the main form.
 I hope for better handling for the user.
 So no window in background or multiple windows will be shown.
  - Added better handling of ssl connections (all downloads should use the same code and not 3 different)
  - Added support for custom registry path of configuration